Business Administration (BUS)

 BUS 4880.
 Wall Street Seminar.
 3 Credits.

 Application of financial theory to stock/bond valuation, credit analysis, security underwriting, or risk management.
 Students will complete projects assigned by major financial service firms.
 May be repeated; only counts once toward Business Administration major or minor.
-Prerequisites: BUS 2810; Business Administration major or minor and Instructor permission; minimum Junior standing.
+Prerequisites: BUS 2810; Business Administration major or minor; Instructor permission required.

 BUS 4900.
 Strategic Theme Capstone.
 3 Credits.